Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Formula and Matching Requirements

-Statutory Formula: Title ESEA, Title VI, Part A, Subpart 1, Section 6113.
-This program has no matching requirements.
 The Department calculates the amount of a grant that an LEA receives by multiplying the number of Indian children enrolled in the LEA's schools by the average per-pupil expenditure for the State in which the applicant is located, or 80 percent of the national average per pupil expenditure, whichever is greater.
 In setting the actual amount of a grant, an applicant's formula amount is adjusted on the basis of available appropriations.
-Grantees must receive a minimum grant of $3,000.
-Maintenance-of-Effort Requirements: In order for an LEA to receive a grant, the appropriate State educational agency (SEA) must certify that the combined fiscal effort of that LEA and the State with respect to the provision of free public education by that LEA for the preceding fiscal year was not less than 90 percent of the combined fiscal effort for that purpose for the second preceding fiscal year.
+In order for an LEA to receive a grant, the appropriate State educational agency (SEA) must certify that the combined fiscal effort of that LEA and the State with respect to the provision of free public education by that LEA for the preceding fiscal year was not less than 90 percent of the combined fiscal effort for that purpose for the second preceding fiscal year.
 If an LEA does not meet this requirement and the Secretary does not grant a waiver for unusual circumstances, the LEA's grant award is reduced in the proportion by which the LEA failed to meet the combined fiscal effort requirement.
-DOI/Bureau of Indian Education grantees are exempt from the combined fiscal effort requirement.
-This program does not have MOE requirements.
-This program has supplement-not-supplant requirements.
+Bureau of Indian Education are exempt from the combined fiscal effort requirement.
+This program has no matching requirements.

 Length and Time Phasing of Assistance

-Grants are awarded for up to 120 months and funds must be spent or obligated within the project period.
+Grants are awarded for up to 60 months and funds must be spent or obligated within the project period.
 Payments are made by direct deposit upon request by LEAs.
-See the following for information on how assistance is awarded/released: Contact the program office for this information.

 Post Assistance Requirements